NishthaCh/Color_detection/README.md

 # Color_detection
 ## Brief Summary
 ### About
-Built an application through which the name of the color can be automatically obtained by double clicking on it.
+Built an application through which the name of the color can be automatically obtained by double-clicking on it.
 For this, used a data file that contains the color name and its values.
 Then, calculated the distance from each color and find the shortest one.

 ### The Dataset